chris-theodore/wegotaux/server/README.txt

 -in order to update dependencies in backend make sure you run:
 'npm install' in the terminal at the folder level where server/package.json file is located

+to run server:
+-run 'npm start' from same folder level as server/package.json